notmuhammad/documentation/content/developer/tutorials/server_framework_101/05_connect_the_dots.rst

    .. note::
       - Search methods return a search domain that matches the computation of the searched field.
-      - It is not required to implemented all search operators.
+      - It is not required to implement all search operators.

 Our real estate app would be more powerful if we could add a set of search filters based on computed fields to the property views.
 Let’s leverage search methods to achieve this.